Advertisement

 What’s the difference between red light and blue light?

-Most LED face masks are fitted with different coloured lights, each designed to promote the appearance of healthy skin in a different way.
-Commonly, red light promotes a youthful complexion, while blue light is better suited for younger people to assist with blemish control.
+Most LED face masks come with different coloured lights, each targeting the skin in a specific way.
+Red light is known for promoting a youthful, radiant complexion, while blue light is ideal for younger skin or anyone looking to help control blemishes.

 How often can people use LED?